afahinfahimi/backtest/docs/2026-Signals.md

 ### Market Level Alerts

 In the MC bar results, show an alert for important upcoming events or news headlines that may/have/can affect the market.
 Use the same data sources you use for stock alerts above.
+Including API, Google and Yahoo finance, other reliable financial and company publications.
-The timing for event is when the event is within the next two weeks.
+Alert for events are only triffered when the event is happening within the next three days. .
-Search both the API and web search of any reliable financial news source.

 These are some examples:
-Consumer Price Index (CPI) [HIGH] (Sat, Jan 10) — Core inflation trending toward 2% FOMC Meeting [HIGH] (Wed, Jan 28) — Rate decision expected Earnings Season Peak [MEDIUM] (Mid-Jan) — Elevated single-stock volatility
+Consumer Price Index (CPI) [HIGH] (Sat, Jan 10) — Inflation over 2% can hurt the market significantly.
+FOMC Meeting [HIGH] (Wed, Jan 28) — Rate decision expected.
+Over correction can move the market significantly.
+Earnings Season Peak [MEDIUM] (Mid-Jan) — Elevated single-stock volatility

 #### How to display
-Show a large alert icon with a vertical separator in front of the 'Signal' and when clicked on it display it as a box added to the MC details panel.
+Show a large alert icon with a vertical separator in front of the 'Signal' and when clicked on display it in an extension panel.
 **Format:** Event Name [HIGH/MEDIUM/LOW] (Date) — One-line description

 ---

-# Part 3 — Master Signals (Action Signals)
+# Part 3 — Action Signals for Stocks

-Master Signals are the **final action signals**.
+Stock Signals are the **final action signals**.
 Actions are based on these signals.
 They are determined by the relationship between SA, MC, and VIX using conditional logic.

-Signals are determined separately for the **Market** (one result, displayed in the top bar) and for each **Stock** (per row in the results table).
+Signals for stocks and market condition are determined separately.
+Market Signal is displayed in the top MC bar.
+Stock Action Signal is displayed in the main analysis table in eash stock's row.

 ---